Harshit2012/SnakeCodeEditor/README.md

 - Brython Library

 ## How to use?
+1. Click `Get Started`.
-1. Write the code
+2. Write the code
-2. Link the `run` button
+3. Link the `run` button
-3. Open the console to see the result
+4. Open the console to see the result

 ## Preview
 ![SnakeEdit](https://github.com/Harshit2012/SnakeCodeEditor/assets/105143145/944e8a6b-ff6e-4588-b2b4-e90ad3c6e25f)